googlearchive/polymer-element-catalog/guides/layout.md

 <link rel="import" href="/bower_components/google-youtube/google-youtube.html">

+[//]: # (delete?)
 <style shim-shadowdom>
 .app-demo {
   border: 1px solid #aaa;
 }
 </style>

-The core-elements and paper-elements collections include a number of elements that can be used to structure your app’s layout.
-These include:
+## Introduction

+This guide teaches you how to use Paper elements to create a responsive layout.
+We will use the following elements:

-- `<core-header-panel>`.
+- `<paper-header-panel>`.
 A simple container with a header section and content section.
 The header can either stay in place or scroll with the content.

-- `<core-toolbar>`.
+- `<paper-toolbar>`.
 Can be used for an app bar or a toolbar on a smaller UI component, such as a card.
 The toolbar can serve as a container for controls, such as tabs and buttons.

-- `<core-drawer-panel>`.
+- `<paper-drawer-panel>`.
 A responsive container that combines a left- or right-side drawer panel for navigation or other options and a main content area.

-- `<core-scaffold>`.
-A quick responsive app layout that includes a navigation drawer, main app bar and content area (implemented using a core-drawer-panel, core-header-panel and core-toolbar.)
-The core-scaffold element is a quick way to structure an app's UI.
+- `<paper-scaffold>`.
+A quick responsive app layout that includes a navigation drawer, main app bar and content area (implemented using a paper-drawer-panel, paper-header-panel and paper-toolbar.)
+The paper-scaffold element is a quick way to structure an app's UI.

 ## App Bars and Toolbars